mathewgomas-alfred/mathewgomas.io/reference_manual/audio_for_animation.rst

 Packages needed for Audio on Linux
 ----------------------------------

-The following packages are necessary for havng the audio support on Linux:
+The following packages are necessary for having the audio support on Linux:

 For people who build Krita on Linux: